 Somehow as phones have gotten smarter (cameras, full keyboards, touch screens, and internet) our language has only gotten dumber.
 For living in a world that is constantly searching for the better and faster, you'd think that we as people would also want to become both better and faster too.
 From what I have seen, we're only getting faster, NOT better and that is not necessarily a good thing.
 Texters alike are not taking time to s p e l l o u t simple words.
 The scary part is that the shorthand has become part of modern day spoken language too.
 I make a joke and then unashamedly follow up with a verbal "JK!"
 This is pretty ridiculous when I say such things around anyone over 35 years old.
-Talk about a generation gap that makes me look like a juvenile hooligan who doesn't know how to express full words.
+Talk about a generation gap that makes me look like a juvenile hooligan who doesn't know how to

 But even now, I am faced with a minor generation gap.
 Sometimes upon receiving a text it takes me a minute to make sense of what the sender is trying to say.
 "OMG wuz GR8 2 C U 2nite."
 For some reason this only seems to be ok for tween girls to communicate this way.
 It seems like it takes longer to think of what numbers and misspellings to use rather than write it the right way.
 And that just defeats the purpose of this lingo altogether.